alephium/www/src/content/blog/Introducing-ALPH-8381dbd9f88d/index.md

 ---
-title: 'Introducing ALPH'
+date: 2021-08-27 11:36:54.213000+00:00

-description: 'We’re happy to announce that the Alephium token ticker symbol is officially ALPH.'
+description: We’re happy to announce that the Alephium token ticker symbol is officially ALPH.
-date: 2021-08-27T11:36:54.213Z
+title: Introducing ALPH
 ---

 ### Introducing ALPH